-1. Mechanism “Since the mechanism of astrology is unknown, then this must be divination.”
-This is false since the mechanism for many areas of science was not and is still not known (such as Plate Tectonics or Dark Energy) – yet, projections about continental drift or dark energy were and are not considered divination.
-The follow up argument is that “astrology is different in that the mechanism is not sought”.
-Even if this were true, this has no connection with the definition of divination – this is closer to a definition of an alternative therapy.
-The fundamental flaw with this argument is under Wikipedia Rules it is Original Research; WP:OR and needs to be supported by independent verifiable evidence.
+1. "Since the mechanism of astrology is unknown, then this must be divination."
+This is false since the mechanism for many areas of science was not and is still not known (such as Plate Tectonics or Dark Energy) - yet, projections about continental drift or dark energy were and are not considered divination.
+The follow up argument is that "astrology is different in that the mechanism is not sought".
+Even if this were true, this has no connection with the definition of divination - this is closer to a definition of an alternative therapy.

-2. Lack of Objective Evidence “Since the claim that astrology can be used to foretell the future is not supported by objective scientific evidence, it can only be divination.”
+2. "Since the claim that astrology can be used to foretell the future is not supported by objective scientific evidence, it can only be divination."
 There are two problems with this.

-b.
+b.)
 Second, the claim that any prediction or any information acquired that is not scientific evidence can only be divination is false.
-Is intuition the same divination?
-Is anticipating someone’s reaction, composing a recipe, devising a marketing strategy or reading an x-ray divination?
-I consider such assumptions a misunderstanding of the act of divination.
-However, neither my opinions nor the opinions of those who claim count here as they are unsupported and therefore "Original Research".
-WP:OR.
+Is intuition the same as divination?
+Is anticipating someone's reaction, composing a recipe, devising a marketing strategy or reading an x-ray divination?
+Such false assumptions are based on a misunderstanding of the act of divination.

 But even Cornelius does not claim that the entire field of astrology is divination.
 He proposes categorizing astrology into natural and divinatory astrology.
 He accepts that astrology has some objective phenomena that are amenable even to our present day science.
 He argues that this objective astrology of nature can co-exist with subjective intuition.

-4. Verifiable Definition “Astrology is widely defined as divination.”
-Astrology is defined as divination by Meriam-Websters online and by the Encyclopedia Britannica.
-Using my own three dictionaries and the full range of those stocked in the largest bookshop chain in the UK, Waterstone’s, six sources define astrology as a study: Oxford Compact English Dictionary, OUP (1996), Chambers Dictionary, Chambers Harrap (2010), Longmans Dictionary of Contemporary English (2010), Oxford Dictionary of English, OUP (2006), Essential Dictionary and Thesaurus, Harper Collins (2007) and the Collins English Dictionary, 3rd Edition, (2010).
+4. "Astrology is widely defined as divination."
+This is not correct.
+It is true that Astrology is defined as divination by Meriam-Websters online and by the Encyclopedia Britannica.
+Using my own three dictionaries and the full range of those stocked in the largest bookshop chain in the UK, Waterstone's, six sources define astrology as a study: Oxford Compact English Dictionary, OUP (1996), Chambers Dictionary, Chambers Harrap (2010), Longmans Dictionary of Contemporary English (2010), Oxford Dictionary of English, OUP (2006), Essential Dictionary and Thesaurus, Harper Collins (2007) and the Collins English Dictionary, 3rd Edition, (2010).
 Only my older Concise Oxford Dictionary, OUP (1987) defines astrology as an art.
 Though some publications are by the same publishers, only those where the wording has substantially changed, suggesting different contributing authors, were considered.
-Not one of the current dictionaries in ‘English English’ include the word divination in their definition of astrology.
-Wikipedia is much more than a dictionary WP:NOTDIC, however, dictionaries like the OED are a reliable, independent, verifiable source that are required as one of Wikipedia's core content policies.
-WP:VERIFY
+Not one of the current dictionaries in 'English English' include the word divination in their definition of astrology.

 As the first three arguments are based on unverified opinion that are not supported by the dictionary definition of divination, the only argument that counts is point 4.

-The counter argument is that divination is a subordinate term for astrology – a hyponym.
-It would be like defining a swan as a white bird – a swan can be categorized under white birds, but a white bird is not an adequate definition for swans in general.
+The counter argument is that divination is a subordinate term for astrology - a hyponym.
+It would be like defining a swan as a white bird - a swan can be categorized under white birds, but a white bird is not an adequate definition for swans in general.
 Astrology can be divination, but it is not correct to say that all astrology is divination.
-The lede is required to be concise which according to the OED means brief but comprehensive in expression.
 Divination is not sufficiently comprehensive for astrology.

 1. Astrology is not widely defined as divination by expert sources Though standard definitions vary with astrology defined as an art, study, practice, method, system and divination, 'study' seems to be the predominant dictionary definition.
 In addition, scholars and astrologers rarely label the field of astrology as divination.
 As Cornelius concedes in his lecture advocating astrology as divination "Lecture after lecture and book after book, I almost never encountered the word "divination" in relation to astrology."